Daria Virolaynen: Career

 Virolaynen was born in Moscow.
-Her mother is biathlete and cross country skier Anfisa Reztsova.
+Her mother was biathlete and cross country skier Anfisa Reztsova.
 Virolaynen debuted at the World Cup on 6 March 2014, when she got second place in the sprint event in Pokljuka.
 Earlier in the year Virolaynen had finished third in the pursuit competition at the European Championships.
 The following season, Virolaynen got her second podium, a second place in the pursuit in Antholz-Anterselva.

+Personal life

+Virolaynen has three children with her husband, Roman Virolainen, a Russian cross-country skier of Ingrian Finnish descent who represented Belarus.
+The family moved to Finland in 2016, and she received Finnish citizenship in 2021.
+Their son, Daniel Virolainen, has competed in SM-hiihdot, the national cross-country skiing championships in Finland.